Axnjr/Blazze.js/README.md

   <img width="" alt="Screenshot 2024-01-11 222945" src="https://github.com/Axnjr/Blazze.js/assets/111436589/c9f09ffe-953e-43a5-bd52-ef2f8ee376e0">

 - Create your API routes in the root-endpoint directory
-- Each route can have 5 http method files viz: GET, POST, PUT, PATCH, DELETE
+- Each route can have 5 HTTP method files viz: GET, POST, PUT, PATCH, DELETE
-- Each files handles specific API request methods
+- Each file handles specific API request methods
 - You need to export a default normal function from each file
 - These functions get Express Request and Response objects as parameters
 - For nested routes use "@" symbol ex: new/subs/ppl will be -> new@subs@ppl which will have its respective logic
-- This is to avoid deep recursive file watching and being more performent for the system
+- This is to avoid deep recursive file watching and being more performant for the system
-- Dynamic routes start with a underscore "_" ex: api/v1/_users
+- Dynamic routes start with an underscore "_" ex: api/v1/_users
 - That's it you are ready to blazze ...

 ## Contribute to Blazze